seansfkelley/react-layered-chart/API.md

 ### `InteractionCaptureLayer`

 This layer displays nothing, but captures all mouse events and translates them into callbacks or (in the case of the "connected" variant) fires actions.

+**Note**: this layer will call `stopPropagation` or `preventDefault` (or both) as appropriate _only_ on native events that have relevant handlers.
+All other events will be allowed to propagate as normal.

 #### Props